Chang Shuhong: Return to China and journey to Dunhuang

 While a student at the ENSBA in Paris, Chang supposedly stopped at a second-hand book stall where he was invited to peruse a copy of Paul Pelliot's "Dunhuang Caves Catalogue" (敦煌石窟图录) documenting the ancient Mogao Caves in Dunhuang, China.
 The next day, he discovered a large collection of Asian artwork being exhibited at the Guimet Museum which had been plundered by Western explorers from various sites in Dunhuang.

 These discoveries instigated Chang's lifelong interest in the Mogao Caves and would precipitate his decision to return to China despite the protestations of Chen Zhixiu, who hoped her husband would pursue his highly promising career as an artist in France.

 In 1936, after returning to China, Chang began teaching at the National Art Institute in Beijing.
-In 1943, he moved his family to remote Dunhuang to pursue his dream of exploring Mogao Caves.
+In 1943, he moved his family to remote Dunhuang to pursue his dream of exploring the Mogao Caves.
 He began over 40 years of rural life, tending to the Mogao Caves and creating his own artwork while at Dunhuang.

-Dunhuang Research Institute
+Dunhuang Research Academy

 By 1945 Chen Zhixiu felt that their rural lifestyle was unbearable, separating from Chang and leaving Dunhuang.
 Their daughter Chang Shana remained with her father, growing up among the Mogao Caves.
 She would eventually follow his path to become a renowned artist and Dunhuang scholar.

 Chang Shuhong's artworks and steadfast determination to the caves garnered public attention in China, and he became renowned as the “Guardian of Dunhuang”.